FOR THOSE WHO SEE BEYOND THE SURFACE

 Display Options

-Museum-Grade Display — Presented in a minimalist clear acrylic shadow box (8" × 8" × 2"), designed for preservation and contemplation
+• Museum Display — encased in a clear acrylic shadow box (8" × 8" × 2"), minimal and grounded, inviting contemplation without distraction

 Note on Sacred Objects